TUDelft-books/CSBB-textbook/book/Quarter1/Week1_4.md

 # Week 1.4: Power of Questions

 Doing science and any research requires taking time to stop and think about your process.
 What do you not know about the topic in front of you?
-Is what you’re doing working, are there ways to improve it?
+Is what you are doing working, are there ways to improve it?
 This can be called critical thinking or reflection.
 It takes practice to develop the habit and awareness of your biases.

 Another key piece is learning to ask other people questions and effectively listen to the answers.
 This includes checking your assumptions about what they mean by the answer.
 These are powerful tools for being an excellent researcher.

-This week we’ll focus on these two sides of exploring questions while you further develop your group’s research question The schedule for week 4 includes:
+This week we will focus on these two sides of exploring questions while you further develop your group’s research question The schedule for week 4 includes:

 *Monday:*